Junxiao-Zhao/FAT32_File_Recovery_Tool/README.md

 A Tool to recover accidentally deleted files on FAT32 disk.
 This tool could:

-- Extracted the information and accessed files in the disk
+- Extract the information and accessed files in the disk
-- Recovered large contiguously-allocated file
+- Recover large contiguously-allocated file
-- Detected ambiguous file recovery requests and recovered the right file with SHA-1 hash
+- Detect ambiguous file recovery requests and recover the right file with SHA-1 hash

 Commands: